jmmastey/slack_message/README.md

 What it Doesn't Do
 ------------

-This gem is intended to stay fairly simple.
-Other gems have lots of config options and abilities, which is wonderful, but overall complicates usage.
+This gem is intended to stay simple.
+Other Slack gems have lots of config options and abilities, which makes them powerful, but makes them a pain to use.
 If you want to add a feature, open an issue on Github first to see if it's likely to be merged.
-This gem was built out of an existing need that _didn't_ include most of the block API, but I'd be inclined to merge features that sustainably expand the DSL to include more useful features.
+This gem was built out of an existing need that _didn't_ include all of the block API, but I'd be inclined to merge features that sustainably expand the DSL to include more useful features.

 Some behaviors that are still planned but not yet added: